enygren/draft-nygren-dhc-recommended-ipv6-address/draft-nygren-dhc-recommended-ipv6-address.md

 Servers SHOULD validate that any recommended addresses fall within the prefix bounds of the enclosing OPTION\_IAPREFIX option before including them in responses.

-When including multiple OPTION\_RECADDR options within a single OPTION_IAPREFIX option, servers SHOULD assign the highest priority value to the option that they wish to see in active use as a default source address.
-Changing the primary recommended address may be performed by introducing a new address with a lower priority value, then by switching it to be the highest priority, and then by removing the old address.

-Servers SHOULD avoid providing multiple addresses with the same priority.

 Servers SHOULD avoid providing recommended addresses that would fall within those assigned to EUI-64 SLAAC addresses.

-Servers MUST NOT require clients to use recommended addresses, although operators of some tightly managed environments may set expectations that using the highest priority recommended address is required for proper operational function.
+Servers MUST NOT require clients to use recommended addresses, although operators of some tightly managed environments may set expectations that accepting connections on recommended address is required for proper operational function.
+Operators MUST NOT assume that clients will use only recommended addresses as source addresses from within the prefix as clients remain free to use the entire delegated prefix for outbound connections.

 # DHCPv6 Client Behavior